Content Modelling

 Assembling your content model

-When to use multiple publications
+When to make different publications in Storipress:

 To build your content model in Storipress, log into the web app and create a publication.
 Each publication is a separate database and includes unique content types, entries, assets, user memberships, and API keys.
 Usually, it's best to keep all content in one publication, but multiple publications can be used if needed: